Our Mission & Vision

 God loves the people of the world, even though we, through our behavior, have failed to live up to his standard for our lives.
 In fact, the more honestly we look at our lives, the more we come to know that we deserve nothing but God's anger.
 But God sent Jesus, His Son, to save and reunite us to Him.
 The Bible says, "God shows his love for us in this; while we were still sinners Christ died for us."
 We are saved by grace alone.

-By His suffering and death Jesus purchased and won forgiveness and eternal life for all people of all times.
+So how do we live in light of that grace?
+The simple answer is "by faith."
+We believe that by His suffering and death Jesus purchased and won forgiveness and eternal life for all people of all times.
 Those who hear this Good News and believe it have the eternal life that it offers.
 God creates faith in us and gives people forgiveness through Jesus.
-We receive this grace through the blessing of His Word and the sacraments.
-We receive God's gifts by faith alone.
+We receive this grace and continue to live our lives in light of it by faith alone.
+Faith simply means trust.
+We trust what Jesus has done for us.
+We trust that, as our Lord and Savior, His ways are good and His words are true.